Are Headaches Common After Miscarriage?

 Why do I keep getting headaches after a miscarriage?: Common Causes

-Dealing with headaches after a miscarriage is a no joke.
-I’ve seen friends and patients go through it, so I can relate to how challenging it is.
+Dealing with headaches after a miscarriage is no joke.
+I’ve witnessed friends and patients go through it, so I can relate to how challenging it is.
 These are some reasons why this might be happening:

 Hormonal changes